Proud Boys member in latest wave of arrests over U.S. Capitol riots | Law-Order

 The FBI on Wednesday arrested a Florida-based member of the right-wing Proud Boys group on charges of storming the U.S. Capitol two weeks ago in a crowd of Donald Trump supporters challenging his election defeat, the Justice Department said.
 Joseph Randall Biggs, 37, faces charges of corruptly obstructing an official proceeding before Congress, unlawful entry, and disorderly conduct in the attack on the seat of government while lawmakers were certifying Democrat Joe Biden's Nov.
 3 election win.

-"Seeing cops literally run ... was the coolest thing ive ever seen in my life," he is quoted as saying.
+"Seeing cops literally run ... was the coolest thing I've ever seen in my life," he is quoted as saying.
+A federal judge ordered Fisher detained, citing the amount of weapons and ammunition found in his possession upon being arrested.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)